David Stewart, Duke of Rothesay: Death

 David was transferred from St. Andrews to Falkland Palace shortly after the meeting at Culross.
 His brother-in-law, Archibald, Earl of Douglas, may have escorted him to prison at Falkland.
 According to Walter Bower, David was forced to ride from St. Andrews to Falkland on a mule, wearing russet robes.
 This was likely a deliberate measure of humiliation, recalling the treatment of Richard II of England after his deposition several years earlier.
-Robert, Duke of Albany, who feared resistance from David's remaining allies, ordered the arrest of David's maternal uncle, Malcolm Drummond, around the same time that David was imprisoned at St. Andrews.
-Drummond was later killed in the custody of Alexander Stewart, the duke's ally and David's illegitimate cousin.
-The decision to kill David himself may already have been made between his uncle and brother-in-law at Culross.
-The duke, having initially ordered David's arrest, probably reasoned that it was now too dangerous to allow David to succeed his infirm father, Robert III, as King of Scots.
-If David became king, the duke would likely face accusations of treason for his continued detention.
+The decision to kill David may already have been made between his uncle and brother-in-law at Culross.
+Robert, Duke of Albany, having initially ordered David's arrest, likely reasoned that it was now too dangerous to allow David to succeed his infirm father, Robert III, as King of Scots.
+If David became king, the duke would likely have faced accusations of treason for his continued detention.

+The appearance of the Great Comet of 1402 was interpreted as symbolizing David's death.

 David died at Falkland Palace, while in his uncle's custody, on either 25 or 27 March 1402.
 Contemporaries generally believed that David was starved to death on his uncle's orders, although Walter Bower asserted that he died of dysentery.
+According to one chronicle, the starving David had eaten his own hands.
 Bower claimed that the appearance of the Great Comet of 1402 in Scotland was taken as a sign of David's death.
 David was buried at Lindores Abbey.

 The circumstances of David's death were debated at a general council held at Edinburgh in May 1402, where Robert, Duke of Albany, and Archibald, Earl of Douglas, were exonerated of blame.
 Robert III was forced to decree that David had died "by divine providence and not otherwise."
 In 1405, Robert III made a grant to Deer Abbey for masses to be said in David's memory.
 According to Hector Boece, pilgrims sought miraculous healing at David's tomb at Lindores for many years after his death.
 David's younger brother, James I, who succeeded their father as King of Scots in 1406, took revenge on David's captors after returning to Scotland in 1424.
 James executed his cousin, Murdoch, Duke of Albany, the eldest son of Robert, Duke of Albany, and two of Murdoch's own sons.
 John Shirley, the contemporary English author, believed that James ordered Murdoch's death "because of the false murder of his brother, the Duke of Rothesay".
 James also imprisoned John Ramornie and William Lindsay of Rossie, the men who had arrested David in 1401, and deprived them of their lands.